taw10/morningtown/README.md

 Operation
 ---------

 Connect the Pico to any USB power supply.
-The board LED will light briefly, followed by the red LED (if a DS3231 real-time clock is detected) and green (to indicate the Pico's RTC is running).
-If applicable, the device will then attempt to connect to the WLAN and synchronise its clock

 When the (optional) test button is held, the LEDs indicate as follows:
 * Red: NTP synchronised if applicable, otherwise always on.